sadiatasneemkhan/SENG-438-A2/Assignment2-ReportTemplate.md

 # 2 Detailed description of unit test strategy

+The testing strategies we used to design our test cases followed the black-box design techniques of equivalence class testing and boundary value testing.

+## Equivalence Class Testing (ECT)
-The testing strategies we used to design our test cases followed the black-box design techniques of equivalence classes (ECT), and boundary value analysis (BVT).
-Through equivalence testing we were able to divide possible method inputs into “partitions” which allowed us to separate any valid and invalid inputs.
+Through equivalence class testing, we were able to divide possible method inputs into “partitions”, which then allowed us to separate any valid and invalid inputs.
 In each test case, we followed the ECT principles by deciding how many independent variables we will have to work with.
 We then decided how many distinct partitions were needed to cover all possible edge cases.
-Following this style we were able to then create tests cases using acceptable values from each partition, and were able to distinguish any redundant cases and/or add more tests to problems that came up.
+Following this style, we were able to then create tests cases using acceptable values from each partition, and were able to distinguish any redundant cases and/or add more tests to problems that came up.
 For example, when working with the contains() method in the Range class, we used the 2 independent variables we were working with to come up with 3 distinct partitions.
 For a range of (-100, 200), any invalid inputs would appear from the range -inf to -100 and 200 to +inf.
 All valid inputs would appear from any range -100 to 200.
 We were then able to break down our partitions even further by using BVT which I will discuss in the following section.

-Range contain() method example:
+### Range contain() method example:

 	1. Decide the number of independent variables: 2.
 	2. How many distinct partitions?
 3.